balintjanik/pytorch_homework_1/README.md

-# pytorch_homework_1
+# PyTorch university homework
-A homework containing preparation of data, and both a regression and multi-class classification model
+A homework containing preparation of data with NumPy, and both a regression and multi-class classification model written with PyTorch, as well as some simple visualizations.